 The logistics of feature selection

 Creating a dataset that is fit for training a model

 All of this was done using Python3 in Google Colabs and involved participants writing a portion of the code.
 If you are interested in checking it out, here is the link to the GitHub, which has the worksheet as well as the answers!

 With the emergence of so many new laboratory/clinical technologies, biomedical data is being produced at an unprecedented speed.
 Bioinformatics involves applying software/computation to process and understand these large sets of data.
 Our Insight into Bioinformatics workshop series aims to introduce the basics of bioinformatics.
-Workshop dates are as follows:
+Workshop dates and outline in 2021 were as follows:

 Tue 17th Aug - Launch event, featuring guest speakers